zoom-c/docs/trezor-user/messages.rst

 Signing messages
 ----------------

-Signing messages is used to prove ownership of the current wallet.
-Typically when you have your wallet address registered on exchange websites and protected with 2FA and you loose access to your 2FA.
-If you want to prove you are the owner of the current wallet, you can use signed message to do so.
+Signing messages can be used to prove ownership of a specific bitcoin address.

+A common situation where this might be handy is:
+You have your bitcoin exchange account protected with 2FA, but you lose access to your 2FA tool (mobile phone, email).
+To get your account unlocked, you can be asked by the exchange operator to sign some message with that bitcoin address asociated with your exchange account.

-In order to sign message, go to the account page in myTREZOR and press Sign & Verify in the right top corner.
+In order to sign a message, select the Account in myTREZOR.com and press Sign & Verify in the right top corner.
 You should see a payment page like this:

 .. image:: images/signandverify_page.png

 **1. Signing the message**

-You can type in the message text into Message field, then copy&paste one of your **used** receiving addresses from one of your accounts in TREZOR into the Address field and press "Sign" button.
+Type in the message text into Message field, then copy & paste the particular bitcoin addresses into the Address field (note it has to be a **used** address) and confirm with clicking on "Sign".

 .. image:: images/signmessage.png

-**2. Confirm the signature on your TREZOR**
+**2. Confirming the signature on your TREZOR**

-Once you have press "Sign" button, you will be asked to confirm the signature.
-Check the text of the message.
-If the text is correct, press the right button on your TREZOR to confirm.
-If it is wrong, press 'cancel'.
-If it is wrong, it may mean that your computer has been infected with a virus and you can be happy that your bitcoins are safe in your TREZOR, and not already stolen.
+Check the text of the message on your TREZOR's diplay.
+If the text is correct, press the right button on your TREZOR to 'Confirm'.

 .. image:: images/signmessageconfirmation.jpg